dtchepak/davesquared.net/source/_posts/2012-03-01-folds-pt3-left-fold-right.markdown

 So far we've seen that while left folds aren't going to do us any favours when it comes to infinite lists, right folds seem to take them in their stride.
 There is a wrinkle here though; if the function we pass to our right fold needs to evaluate both its arguments (or its right argument first), then the recursion is not going to terminate and we're going to end up hanging, just like our left fold.

-The arguments a function has to evaluate is described as its [strictness](http://www.haskell.org/haskellwiki/Non-strict_semantics).
+The arguments a function needs to evaluate to produce a result is described as its [strictness](http://www.haskell.org/haskellwiki/Non-strict_semantics).
 A function that always needs to evaluate both its arguments is said to be strict in both its arguments.
-If it can sometimes get away with only evaluating its left argument it is said to be strict in its left argument.
+If it can sometimes get away with only evaluating some of its arguments it is non-strict (or, for example, just strict in its first argument).

 An example of a function that is strict in both its arguments is `(+)`, which needs to evaluate both its left and right sides to return a result: